-From 1992 to 2002 I was a researcher and science office with two major international research programs that integrated and applied social and natural sciences—the Resilience Alliance, and the Land Use and Land Cover Change program of the International Geosphere-Biosphere Programme.
+From 1992 to 2002 I was a researcher and science office with two major international research programs that integrated social and natural sciences—the Resilience Alliance, and the Land Use and Land Cover Change program of the International Geosphere-Biosphere Programme.

 I’ve taught courses and lectured worldwide in natural resource economics, environmental institutions, public health, resource use and management, environmental justice, ecological economics, and environmental decision-making under uncertainty.
 I hold degrees from Duke University (B.S., zoology) and University of Florida (Ph.D., resource economics; M.S., environmental engineering sciences).
-So yes, I’m a doctor, but not the kind that does anyone any good, as my kids like to point out.

 I live with my wife Joanna (a native of Scotland) and three children (Angus, Ewan, and Beatrice) in the Atlanta area, where we have worked in church-planting, neighborhood organizing, and community development.
 I’m a regular speaker on creation care, economics, and discipleship at churches, Christian colleges, youth groups, and community organizations.
-I grew up in North Florida and I enjoy gardening, canoeing, fishing, and Southern barbecue.
+I grew up in North Florida and I enjoy birding, fishing, and Southern barbecue.